 1:00 - 2:00 Breakout Discussions & Raffle

 The program then shifted to breakout room discussions, where participants were able to move among different virtual conversations, with some focused on discussion of the keynote and others dedicated to particular teaching topics or for specific populations (e.g. graduate students, instructors of color, STEM instructors, etc.).
-Participants had the opportunity to choose which discussions they wanted to join.
+Participants had the opportunity to choose which discussions they wanted to join on the day.

-Towards the end of the hour, folks also had the option to join us for a bit of fun, when we held a raffle for any who chose to participate.
-We had a selection of prizes, some meant to support rest and rejuvenation this summer and others geared towards furthering teaching innovations in the new year.
+Towards the end of the hour, participants also had the option to join in a bit of fun, when we held a raffle for any who chose to participate.
+We had a selection of prizes, some meant to support rest and rejuvenation over the summer and others geared towards furthering teaching innovations in the new year.

 2:00 - 3:00 Panel Presentations

-We concluded the program with three concurrent panel discussions, where groups of faculty and students discussed the ways they’re making sense of teaching and learning following this pandemic year.
+We concluded the program with three concurrent panel discussions, where groups of faculty and students discussed the ways they were making sense of teaching and learning following the pandemic year.
 See below for full descriptions.